Featuring pottery, architecture and the way of the ninja

 - An original 'ninja house' full of traps and tricks

 - An I.M.
 Pei-designed gem of an art museum

 - A village dedicated to pottery and ceramics

 How to Get There

-So you wanna be a ninja?
+So you want to be a ninja?

 The Koka region became famous in the 15th century for its clans of shinobi ("sneaky") fighters.
 Training in the rugged hills, they lived outside the samurai code of honor.
 These spies and mercenaries became more commonly known as ninja and acquired a mythical place in popular culture.

 Today, Koka retains an original ninja house where a family of ninja lived and is also home to another ninja attractionーthe Koka Ninja Village .
 Both spots offer a chance to learn how the ninja trained.
 You can even try your hand at some of the tricks of the trade.

 A Shangri-La of art hidden in the hills

 The Miho Museum was designed by Chinese-American architect I.M.
 Pei and bears many of his signature design elements.
 The museum, which is literally cut out of a mountainside, houses the private art collection of one of Japan's wealthiest women and the founder of a religious organization that emphasizes the appreciation of beauty.
 Pei himself called it Shangri-La, a heaven on earth among nature.
 Fans of Western classical art or treasures from the Middle East and the Silk Road will find the museum of particular interest.